Home Telechron Clock Motors Online Telechron Parts Restoration FAQS Clock Troubleshooting Info Electric Clock Repair Links About Us Contact Us

 Q: I see used and occasionally NOS rotors on Ebay and elsewhere.
 Should I buy one?

 A: If you do you should still have it rebuilt/restored.
-These rotors are decades old and the primitive lubricant that was used back then is almost always getting dried up.
+These rotors are decades old and the primitive lubricant is almost always in bad shape.
 I've even seen NOS rotors that are very noisy and barely run.
 Even when I sell NOS B style rotors they get ultrasonically cleaned, lubricated with synthetic lubricant, sealed and bench tested.

 Q: Do you repair clocks?

-A: No, my focus is Telechron motors.
+A: No, 100% of my focus is Telechron motors.
 If you need a full service clock repair shop please refer to my "favorite clock sites" link.

 Q: What's your guarantee?

-A: Satisfaction upon receipt or money back and 1 year replacement
+A: Satisfaction upon receipt or money back and 5 year replacement.

 Q: Is it hard to replace a rotor?

-A: No, Telechron designed the rotor to be an very easy and quick field replacement.
+A: No, Telechron designed the rotor to be a quick and easy field replacement.
 Make sure when installing an H series rotor that the 3 dimples are flat on the clocks movement and the pinion gear is engaged with the clock.
 B rotors should be installed numbering side up for optimum lubrication and longest life.
 If a rotor runs CCW then just flip the coil 180 degrees and re-insert the rotor.

-A: Never!
-Every B rotor I sell, (even NOS when I have them), has had the gear train removed from the case.
-The gear assembly is checked for wear under a Bausch & Lomb © Stereozoom microscope and any worn gears and/or bushings are replaced/rebushed.
-Worn bushings are re-bushed with high quality Bergeon bronze bushings.
+A: Every B rotor I sell, (even NOS when I have them), has had the gear train removed from the case and completely disassembled.
+The parts are evaulated for wear under a high resolution Leica A60 microscope and any out of tolerance gears and/or bushings are replaced.
+Worn bushings are re-bushed with high quality Bergeon Swiss made bronze bushings.
 (I never use a hole closing punch!!)
-The rotors are ultrasonically cleaned, lubricated with modern synthetic lubricant and sealed up.
-They are then bench tested.
+The rotors are ultrasonically cleaned, lubricated with modern synthetic lubricant and sealed.
+They are bench tested for proper torque, low noise and accuracy.

 Proper rotor restoration involves adherence to tolerances <.001.
 This requires precision tooling, custom jigs and fixtures and the finest in optics and restoration parts.

-H rotors are either rebuilt or re-lubricated by pressure injecting lubricant through the pinion bushing.
-Then they're bench tested for torque and low noise and clock tested for accuracy.
+H rotors are either rebuilt or re-lubricated via pressure injection methods.
+They're tested for torque, low noise and accuracy.

 Q: Will a Telechron Motor work in other countries power grid systems (ex: 240VAC, 50Hz)?